ravitejajasti/ravitejajasti/README.md

 ## 🚀 About Me
-I'm an alumni of The University of Texas at Dallas.
-I have experience in building and deploying machine learning and Natural Language Processing (NLP) models.
-Furthermore, I completed courses such as Python for Data Science (by Datacamp) and Azure Data Scientist (by Microsoft) and Alteryx ETL.

-I have spent more than 200 hours of additional coursework in learning, and these courses were influential in my theoretical understanding of machine learning, NLP, and data science.
-Later, I began to work on projects ranging from marketng, finance, retail and automobile industries.
-This portfolio is created to demonstrate a wide range of skills that I possess in solving and tackling machine learning problems.
-Thanks.🙂
+My journey in software development began with a curiosity about how code transforms into dynamic and visual designs.
+I started with HTML and CSS to design email templates and static web pages.
+Eventually, I learnt Python and its popular frameworks such as DJANGO, Flask, Pandas, Plotly, Seaborn etc. I have used these packages/frameworks to automate repetitive tasks and build projects like the ones mentioned below.

 ## Web Applications
-1. Plant Nursery Ecommerce application (HEROKU, HTML/CSS/JS, DJANGO)
+1. Plant Nursery Ecommerce application (HEROKU, DJANGO)
 2. Azency Task Management system & Chat (LLMs, HTML/CSS/JS, AJAX, DJANGO, DJANGO REST FRAMEWORK)
 3. Bizfile (ReactJs, DJANGO)

+I'm an alumni of The University of Texas at Dallas with a Masters in Business Analytics (Data Science Track).
+During my masters, NLP/ML and Big Data courses have piqued my interest.
+I have spent more than 200 hours of additional coursework in learning, and these courses were influential in my theoretical understanding of machine learning, NLP, and data science.
+Later, I began to work on Kaggle datasets/projects ranging from marketing, finance, retail and automobile industries to build and deploy machine learning and Natural Language Processing (NLP) models.
+This portfolio is created to demonstrate a wide range of skills that I possess in solving and tackling Full stack development and machine learning problems.
+Thanks.🙂

 ## NLP Projects
 1. Topic modeling